nick-lvov-dev/typescript-explicit-types/README.md

 ## Prequisites

-This extension requires VS Code TypeScript support to be turned on
+This extension requires VS Code TypeScript support to be turned on.